henryburgerlu/British-Airways-Analysis/README.md

 Credential
 I earned a certificate of completion for successfully completing this data science project via Forage.
 This project was done independently through Forage’s open-access platform.

-I do not claim employment or official affiliation with British Airways.
+Disclaimer: I do not claim employment or official affiliation with British Airways.